thewirelessguy/wp-foundation-5-styles/readme.txt

 This plugin doesn't load the Zurb Foundation CSS/JavaScript files on the frontend of the website.
 It only loads the Foundation CSS in TinyMCE, the WordPress WYSIWYG editor.
 This plugin is meant to be used with a theme built with Zurb Foundation 5.

-Requires WordPress 3.9 or above.
+Requires WordPress 3.9 or above and a theme based on Zurb Foundation 5.

-You can contribute to the plugin at https://github.com/thewirelessguy/wp-foundation-5-styles
+All official development on this plugin is on GitHub.
+Version updates are then published here on WordPress.org.
+You can find the GitHub repository at https://github.com/thewirelessguy/wp-foundation-5-styles.
+Please file issues, bugs and enhancement ideas there, when possible.

 == Installation ==